-PEN America, in partnership with The Trust Project, a consortium of top news companies led by award-winning journalist Sally Lehman, is currently developing transparency standards that help news consumers access quality and credible journalism.
+PEN America, in partnership with The Trust Project, a consortium of top news companies led by award-winning journalist Sally Lehman, has developed the Newsroom Transparency Tracker, with standards that help news consumers access quality and credible journalism.
 As a digital resource, it highlights news outlets standards of ethics, fact-checking standards, and diverse voices statement policies.

 As we gather for Juneteenth today, let’s remember that diversity of voices in every aspect of news gathering and production should be taken into account to accurately represent and reflect the community in which it serves.
 If we can’t account for and access information from our pasts, then we will not be able to have a better future.

 When David Walker wrote his Appeal and called for black unity and self-help in the fight against oppression and injustice, he was met with much resistance.
 Black Americans as a whole were met with much resistance.
 Because Walker’s plea for equality was constantly prevented from distribution, it became difficult for people to access this influential piece of literature.